 June 20, 1778, Daniel Boone arrived back at Fort Boonesborough after being held captive for approximately 5 months by the Shawnee.
 Mr. Boone made the brave escape from his captures when he became aware of their plan to attack Fort Boonesborough.
 His arrival was critical in warning the inhabitants of the fort of the impending attack.
 He had abandoned his horse after a few miles and made the rest of the way on foot.
 He covered over 160 miles in four days, eating only one meal and a bit of jerked venison en-route.
 For 10 days the fort was a beehive of activity.
 The main gates were strengthened, the stockade at the gates and between the outer cabins was completed or repaired.
 No attack came but it did lead directly to the Great Siege of Fort Boonesborough in September.

-September 7, 1778, the Great Siege of Fort Boonesborough began on a Monday morning, when the best war chiefs of the Shawnee, an estimated 444 Indians, 12 Frenchmen and one Negro, surrounded the fort.
-The Indians’ intention was not to attack but to escort the settlers to Detroit.
+September 7, 1778, the Great Siege of Fort Boonesborough began on a Monday morning, when the best war chiefs of the Shawnee, an estimated 444 Native Americans, 12 Frenchmen and one Negro, surrounded the fort.
+The Native Americans’ intention was not to attack but to escort the settlers to Detroit.
 Shawnee Chief Black Fish’ and Daniel Boone’s entourages finally agreed meet at the gate to discuss terms.
 As a token of good faith, the chief brought seven roasted buffalo tongues, little did they know how welcome these were to the half-starved settlers.
 The settlers had voted not to leave the fort, thus the siege began.
-The siege lasted nine days and had broken all records for sieges of Indian warfare in Kentucky.
+The siege lasted nine days and had broken all records for sieges of Native Americans warfare in Kentucky.
 The courage, the tenacity and the strength of the defenders had triumphed.
 In retrospect, historians have pointed out repeatedly that, had Fort Boonesborough fallen, undoubtedly the other two stations in KY, Fort Harrodsburg and Fort Logan, would also have been destroyed and the Kentucky frontier emptied from settlement.
 Had this happened, it is possible that those of us living in Kentucky today would be citizens of Canada rather than of the United States of America.

 “Probably no single man accomplished more than did Colonel Richard Callaway in laying the foundation that culminated in the admission of Kentucky into the Union on June 1, 1792.”
 This was a quote by R. Alexander Bate A.B., M.D, in an article published in The Filson Club History Quarterly [volume 29, no. 1, January 1955, Louisville, Kentucky].